smaerdlatigid/3D-Material-Synthesis/README.md

 ## Real World Application
 We want to take this project into the real world.
 We are working on building a tripod light structure using a bluetooth controlled arduino and some LED strips.
 An app will allow you to run through the lighting sequence on your phone and capture data in the real world similar to how it was set up in Unity.
 This will allow one to create photo-realistic materials using their cell-phone camera and an easy to build light stand.

+Perhaps an LED ring is better than strips on the legs